luqmanbarry/aro-classic-terraform/gitops/apps/platform/cert-manager-operator/README.md

 - This chart installs only the operator lifecycle resources.
 - Issuers, ClusterIssuers, and Certificates should live in other GitOps modules.
 - The defaults match the current OpenShift 4.20 operator guidance.
+- Automatic approval is intentional because `cert-manager-config` depends on cert-manager CRDs.